vokegpu/bicudo/README.md

 # Bicudo

-Bicudo is an useless physics engine being develop to process SAT and Newton's laws under GPU via HIP / ROCm.
+Bicudo is a physics engine library being develop to process SAT and Newton's laws under GPU via HIP / ROCm (or CPU-side only).
+The project uses a client OpenGL 4 based to test the library, but you are able to build the library only and uses on your application.
+It only requires ROCM.

 # Building